 With 70% of all residential moves taking place between Memorial Day and Labor Day weekend, “peak moving season” is upon us.
-Unfortunately, these sweltering summer months – while popular – are a tough time to move.
+Unfortunately, these sweltering summer months, while popular, are a tough time to move.
 You may not be able to beat the heat completely but you can make moving day more bearable and less stressful.
-To help you out, here are 10 tips for moving in the summertime sun.

 1. Try to get started early

-3. Bring a full day’s supply of bottled water and refrain from using cups or sharing.
+3. Bring a full day’s supply of bottled water.
+Refrain from using cups or sharing.

 5. Apply sunscreen

-6. Remember, not everything travels well in the neat
+6. Remember, not everything travels well in the heat.

 Now, more than ever, having a detailed plan is an essential part of any move.
 At Central Maine Moving & storage we’ll create a personal Moving Plan (PMP) tailored to the specific needs of your move.
 This includes creating traffic flow patterns and crew break schedules ahead of time in order to adhere to social distancing and CDC guidelines for your safety and ours.

 Moving can be stressful and It’s easy to get ‘worked up” on a hot day if things don’t go exactly as planned.
 Social distancing and adhering to safety precautions while also dealing with sweltering heat can be irritating, to say the least.